Yorktown Power Station

 |This article is part of the CoalSwarm coverage of coal plants|

-Yorktown Power Station is a coal-fired power station owned and operated by Dominion in Yorktown, Virginia, which is in the process of being shut down by 2016.
+Yorktown Power Station was a 376-megawatt (MW) coal-fired power station owned and operated by Dominion in Yorktown, Virginia.

 On Sept.
 1, 2011, Dominion announced plans to close one of two coal-fired units at the Yorktown Power Station by 2015 and convert the second coal-fired unit to natural gas.
-Another coal-fired power plant, the Chesapeake Energy Center, was also listed for closure in the same announcement.
+The units are not compatible with federal Mercury and Air Toxics Standards (MATS), which were finalized in 2011.

 - Owner: Dominion Virginia Power